 Option 2: Buy a house and rent it out short-term (e.g. Airbnb)

 This is an extremely popular investment option in the County right now, and for a good reason.
+Note: the County has passed some Airbnb regulations that are effective January 2020.
+Click here to read more about the short-term accommodation rules.

 - Offset your costs and have your tenants pay your mortgage while equity increases